sangttruong/cancergame/ReadMe.md

 This repository is currently maintained by Sang Truong, Hieu Tran, and Steven Borgaert.

 ## Acknowledgements
-Andy Le, Brian Howard, Dee Wu
+We thank Andy Le, Brian Howard, Dee Wu for their initial work during Summer 2020.

 ## References
 * Cancer treatment scheduling and dynamic heterogeneity in social dilemmas of tumour acidity and vasculature: https://pubmed.ncbi.nlm.nih.gov/28183139/